military schools in pennslyvania

 Additionally, the military school has been in operation for nearly a century which adds to its prestige.

-Nonetheless, Valley forge Military Academy seeks to keep the institution affordable for children of all ages that come from a variety of backgrounds.
+Nonetheless, Valley Forge Military Academy seeks to keep the institution affordable for children of all ages who come from a variety of backgrounds.

-In recent years, the military school changed its policy which now allows cadets to attend as “day students”, thus reducing the costs with no need for room and board.
+In recent years, the military school changed its policy and now allows cadets to attend as “day students,” thus reducing the costs with no need for room and board.

-Valley Forge Military Academy alumni includes an impressive list of professional athletes, entertainers, businessmen, and distinguished military leaders.
+Valley Forge Military Academy alumni include an impressive list of professional athletes, entertainers, businessmen, and distinguished military leaders.

 Former U.S. Navy Commander Paul E. Galanti and Major General of the U.S. Army Walter T. Lord both attended Valley Forge as youngsters.